aws/eks-anywhere/docs/content/en/docs/getting-started/overview.md

 It uses `kubectl` to apply a target cluster configuration as follows:

 * Once etcd, the control plane, and the worker nodes are ready, it applies the networking configuration to the target cluster.

-* The default storage class is installed on the target cluster.

 * CAPI providers are configured on the target cluster, in preparation for the target cluster to take over responsibilities for running the components needed to manage the itself.